opfesoft/sol-docs/db/world/npc_vendor.md

 ### ExtendedCost

 The value here corresponds to the ID in [ItemExtendedCost.dbc](../../dbc/ItemExtendedCost.md) and that ID controls the item's non monetary price, be it honor points, arena points, different types of badges or any combination of the above.

+## Additional notes

+### Prices

+The monetary price for each item or currency is defined in its related item template entry as [item\_template.BuyPrice](item_template.md#buyprice).
+Special costs (honor, tokens etc.) are defined in [ExtendedCost](#extendedcost).

+### GM mode

+If you open the vendor's inventory in GM mode, you will see all the items sold by the vendor.
+If you disable GM mode, you will see the items sold like a normal player (e.g. only for your own faction or class etc.).